hydrobricks/hydrobricks-doc/doc/forcing.rst

 1. **Meteorological station data** spatially interpolated using elevation gradients
 2. **Gridded NetCDF data** aggregated to the hydro units

+All forcing operations — corrections, spatialization, and PET computation — are queued when defined and executed together, in a fixed order, just before the model run.
+This means you can define operations in any order in your script without worrying about execution sequence.

 Loading meteorological station data
 -------------------------------------